syncfusion-content/blazor-docs/blazor/autocomplete/events.md

 ## OnOpen

-`OnOpen` event triggers when the popup is opened
+`OnOpen` event triggers when the popup is opened.
+If you cancel this event, the popup remains closed.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns